 Stage 1: Initial (or Ad Hoc)

 This stage is the starting point of the DevOps journey.
-DevOps-like practices are entirely missing or so disjointed that stakeholders have no idea about their use.
+DevOps-like practices are either entirely missing or so disjointed that stakeholders are unaware of their use.

 Organizations at this stage suffer from a range of software development problems (limited inter-team collaboration, too many manual tasks, buggy releases, lengthy approval processes, etc.).